wp-plugins/custom-content-type-manager/readme.txt

 This plugin also lets you export and import those content definitions, making it easy to ensure a similar structure between multiple sites.

+If you are upgrading to version 0.9.4, please see the Wiki page on [Upgrading to version 0.9.4](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/Upgrading094)!

 Check the site for a [full list of features](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/Features).

-If you are upgrading to version 0.9.4, please see the Wiki page on [Upgrading to version 0.9.4](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/Upgrading094)!

-*PLEASE NOTE*: this plugin is still in development and I won't consider it stable until version 1.0!
-I have used it on numerous sites, but I still consider this BETA code.
-I try to make my code clean and functional, but there are no guarantees!
-If you need certain features developed *hire me*.
-Please be willing to [file bugs](http://code.google.com/p/wordpress-custom-content-type-manager/issues/list) and follow up on them when I ask for more details!

 This plugin was written in part for the book [WordPress 3 Plugin Development Essentials](http://www.packtpub.com/wordpress-3-plugin-development-essentials/book), published by Packt.